Reasons Why You Should Start Investing For The Long Run

-The following is a guest post from Mark at Think Rich Be Free.
-If you’re interested in submitting a guest post to Frugal Rules, consult our guest posting guidelines and contact us.
+The following is a contribution from Mark at Think Rich Be Free.
+If you’re interested in contributing to Frugal Rules, please consult our guidelines and contact us.

 Every individual has his or her own long-term goals and I do believe that most of them are related to life after work, which is their retirement.
 We all want to enjoy our retirement, right?
 And a good way to accomplish this is through investing.